There are 30+ different water softener manufacturers that you can purchase from today.

 Prolonged Life of Plumbing System

-Perhaps the most damaging effect of hard water is the limescale build-up it can cause inside of water pipes and fixtures.
-Prolonged exposure to magnesium and calcium-rich water can cause limescale buildup which can prevent adequate water flow and also cause corrosion.
+Perhaps the most damaging effect of hard water is the limescale build-up it can cause inside water pipes and fixtures.
+Prolonged exposure to magnesium and calcium-rich water can cause limescale buildup, which can prevent adequate water flow and also cause corrosion.

 Water softeners can significantly prolong the life of a home’s plumbing system simply by reducing the damaging effects of limescale buildup.

 In addition to the plumbing system, household appliances and fixtures are significantly affected by hard water, as seen by scale buildup in coffee makers, sink fixtures, and bathtubs.

 Water softeners can eliminate unsightly and troublesome buildup on home fixtures.

 Most appliances work more efficiently when using soft water as opposed to hard water due to the scale buildup, which can prevent the proper flow of water.